Skip to content

 Basic usage

-Use the scoped slot to render each item in the list:
+Use the default scoped slot to render each item in the list:

 vue